mui/material-ui/docs/data/material/experimental-api/css-variables/css-variables.md

 <div style="color: #2e7d32;">...</div>
 ```

-Now, if the same div used CSS variables, as in the example below, you'll be able to track where that color token is defined in the theme:
+If that same `<div>` used CSS variables instead—as in the example below—you could track _where_ that color token is defined in the theme:

 ```jsx
 const Example() {